christinehou11/humanHippocampus2024/README.md

 ## Installation

-You can install the development version of humanHippocampus2024 like so:
+You can install humanHippocampus2024 like so:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE)) {